Ye-Kosa/Ye-Kosa/README.md

 I Realize that I have A Typing Quirk, Please do not Harass me For it.
 I am Sorry if it Is Hard to Read.

 # DO NOT INTERACT IF YOU ARE:
-**PRO-RUSSIAN, PRO-ISRAEL, HOMOPHOBIC, TRANSPHOBIC, do PROSHIP/CONSHIP, HARASS PEOPLE FOR THEIR BOUNDARIES.**
+### **PRO-RUSSIAN, PRO-ISRAEL, HOMOPHOBIC, TRANSPHOBIC, do PROSHIP/CONSHIP, HARASS PEOPLE FOR THEIR BOUNDARIES.**
-I realize the last one might be a bit hypocritical because of an incident, but I want to say that I deeply apologize to ones I've hurt without realizing their boundaries come from a genuine place.
-I participated in a harassment of you out of the need to be relatable, I believe I can change, I am sorry again.

-# tbc

-# 📫 How to reach me:
+I prefer Russian people to Stay away from me Please!
+I Play on English Servers just to Avoid you as I Feel Uncomfortable with It.
+I am ok with You Talking to me Sometimes But Dont Be surprised If I Hide/Block you.
+Sorry.
+## IF I FOUND OUT YOU BROKE MY DNI ON PURPOSE:
+I will BLOCK YOU!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+I Don't car If you Wanted to Be My friend I Do not Want to Be Your friend if You Disrespect My Boundaries!!!
+The only Reason I will Not Block you is if You Admit your Mistake.!
+I will not Want to Chat With you.

+## I have Some AUs That I Have Outfits of.
+Those include:
+BNAUDR: My AU!!!!!!! tO lEARN MOre About it See my Twitter....
+Or...
+Heh...
+Ask me... 😘😘😘😘😘

+#OnionBoyIsTheBest #Onions #FollowMeOnTwitterPlease

+# IF you Want TO Reach ME!!! :
 You can Reach me On Discord (Ye_KoSa), and You Can also DM me On Twitter (@Ye_KoSa)!

 <!--